edvb/tisp/doc/tisp.1.md

 Create variable with the name of the first argument, with the value of the second.
 If name given is a list use the first element of this list as a new functions name and rest of list as its arguments.
+If only variable name is given make it self evaluating.

 #### set!